 2. Come to the Philippine Overseas Labor Office (POLO) of the Philippine Embassy (Singapore) and submit the following documents for verification:

 A. Employment contract signed on each page by the employer or the authorized representative containing terms and conditions, which are over and above the POEA employment minimum standards (one original).
 Note: Please see Section II b & c of POEA Memorandum Circular No. 8, Series of 2018 for POEA minimum standards and additional standards for professionals and skilled workers (click here for copy);

-C. Photocopy of business license/commercial registration of the employer;
+C. Most recent photocopy of business license/commercial registration of the employer;

 D. Photocopy of work pass of the worker such as E-Pass, S-Pass, Work Permit for Non-Domestic Worker or IPA;